lingeringsocket/shlurd/openhab/README.md

 As an alternative, you can configure the same setting via a configuration file; edit `runtime.cfg` (maybe in `/etc/openhab2/services`) and change `org.eclipse.smarthome.voice:defaultHLI` to `shlurdhli`

+Note that enabling SHLURD will cause openhab startup to take a bit longer, as loading the CoreNLP models into memory eats some time.

 # Try It Out

 In order to really speak with OpenHAB, you need to set up audio source/sink and speech recognition/generation services, as described in [the OpenHAB multimedia docs](http://docs.openhab.org/configuration/multimedia.html).